 - A polyphenol-rich diet is associated with a decreased risk of chronic diseases.
 Source

-- Polyphenols are responsible for the anti-inflammatory and antioxidant properties in foods.
+- Polyphenols are responsible for the anti-inflammatory and antioxidant properties of foods.
 Source

 - Polyphenols are a type of antioxidant.
 Antioxidants prevent oxidation which contributes to cellular damage.